 Resources and Action

-Disability takes many forms, both visible and invisible.
+Disability takes many forms, both apparent and non-apparent.
 Disability Awareness Month at Rutgers is an opportunity for our community to recognize, bring awareness to, and learn about disabilities and the disability community.

-The Disability Studies minor is a new interdisciplinary Rutgers–New Brunswick collaboration designed to support an intrinsically interdisciplinary approach to studying the lived experience of disability and the theoretical frameworks that surround that experience.
+The Disability Studies minor is an interdisciplinary Rutgers–New Brunswick collaboration designed to support an intrinsically interdisciplinary approach to studying the lived experience of disability and the theoretical frameworks that surround that experience.

 Rutgers is a global leader in disability and employment research.
-Explore a new collection at Rutgers libraries highlighting research that intersects with disability by faculty across the university, and learn more about the Program for Disability Research in the School of Management and Labor Relations.
+Learn more about the Program for Disability Research in the School of Management and Labor Relations.

 We're proud to be an Aira Access Partner, providing free around-the-clock, person-to-person visual interpreting services to anyone throughout the Rutgers–New Brunswick campuses.
 Students, staff, faculty, or visitors can use Aira for free on a smartphone simply by downloading the Aira app and connecting with an agent.